AlistairTait12/makers_learning_notes/week_3/week_3.md

 * More experience in pair programming
 * More experience in designing classes and their methods
 * More experience in TDD
+In the Boris Bikes challenge, we (myself and various fellow Makers) studied some user stories, followed a walkthrough and designed a system that would represent the Santander Cycles programme in London.
+The main focus of the challenge was to get better at pair programming, whilst also practicing our TDD and OOP skills.
+Some of the most rewarding parts of this for me were getting to know some of the other cohort members better and learning some fantastic things from them.
+One challenge I came across was when trying to implement a new feature which the walkthrough did not explicitly state how to write in the code.
+We then later found out that the way we implemented it was not as the walkthough had intended.
+Perhaps I should have spent more time considering how to write code that can easily be changed further down the line.
+### Airport Challenge
+* Working individually
+* Working **exclusively** from user stories and without outside guidance
+* Designing classes and deciding which messages to pass between them
+* Designing rigorous unit tests
+In the Airport end of module challenge, the task was to design an airport traffic management system from scratch in a short space of time (a few hours).
+I got some great practice in analysing user stories and in designing some rigorous unit tests to test each feature of the program.
+The 'client' wanted a airport control management system which:
+* Allowed them to `land` and `take_off` planes
+* Deny clearance for landing when airport was full
+* Deny clearance for landing **and** takeoff when the weather was bad
+* Create instances of `Airport` which could have custom plane capacities

+Some challenges I ran into were:
+**Writing tests which accounted for random chance in a method**
+The system I chose for setting the weather relied on a random chance between 0 and 1 to set the weather to either 'sunny' (ok to land and takeoff) and 'stormy' (planes unable to land or takeoff).
+When writing in the tests, I had to use a double and stub to ensure that the weather was always as desired for that test case.
+This became more problematic as the project became more complex.
+I did not cater for this feature early enough when writing the tests and had to spend a considerable amount of time rewriting my tests to include the stub so that they continued to pass after writing the new features.
+Perhaps I should spend more time planning for how new features will later affect the functionality of my code.

+**Choosing between global method or Class for Weather system**
+Part of the program depended on the weather conditions to allow for landing and takeoff.
+I was at a crossroads deciding whether to implement this feature as a global method or a class.
+Had I chosen a global method, the conditions would have been easier to control.
+However, I decided to use a `Weather` class which was more in keeping with the OOP theme of the challenge.
+The difficulty I found was being able to pass messages between the `Weather` objects and the `Airport` objects.
+I was unsure of how dependent I should allow my classes to be upon each other.
+In the end, I had to rely on the `Airport` class method `stormy?` having access to the `Weather` class's method `report` and pass that in as an argument.
+I have a feeling I will find out more about class visibility in later modules.